w3c/webappsec/specs/subresourceintegrity/spec.markdown

     the reporting functionality, allowing potentially corrupt resources to run on her site, but flagging violations for manual review.

-4. The metadata provided for verification will enable improvements to user agents' caching schemes: common resources such as JavaScript libraries can be downloaded once, and only once, even if multiple instances with distinct URLs are requested.
+4. The metadata provided for verification may enable improvements to user agents' caching schemes: common resources such as JavaScript libraries can be downloaded once, and only once, even if multiple instances with distinct URLs are requested.